pingcap/tikv-client-java/README.md

 ## Ti-Client in Java [Under Construction]

-NOTES: For now it works only with the disksing/grpc branch of TiKV instead of the official release.
+NOTES: For now it works only with the disksing/grpc branch of TiKV instead of the official release one.

 A Java client for [TiDB](https://github.com/pingcap/tidb)/[TiKV](https://github.com/pingcap/tikv).
 It is supposed to: